PDXpert PLM Software

-[ORG→ORG]: The current originator or any analyst selects a user as new change originator.
+[ORG→ORG]: The originator or the analyst selects a user as new change originator.

-[ORG→SUB]: The originator or any analyst submits the change form to the analyst who, after a quality check, routes it for approval on path 05.
+[ORG→SUB]: The originator or the analyst submits the change form to the analyst who, after a quality check, routes it for approval on path 05.

-[ORG→RTD]: The originator or any analyst routes the change form to reviewers for approval.
+[ORG→RTD]: The originator or the analyst routes the change form to reviewers for approval.
 If the change has been previously routed, all reviewer responses are reset (comments are retained).